Imaginativeone-JavaScript/Advanced-Concepts-Section-08/Notes.md

 - [ ] Section 8: OOP vs FP 00/03 | 26min
 	- [ ] 130.
 Composition vs Inheritance | 16min
+	  - Inheritance tends to focus on a Superclass that is extended to smaller pieces that add or overwrite things
+		- Composition tends to focus on smaller pieces to create something bigger
+		- Inheritance can have problems that composition solves
 	- [ ] 131.
 OOP vs FP | 4min
 	- [ ] 132.
 OOP vs FP 2 | 5min
 - [ ] Section 9: Asynchronous JavaScript 00/011 | 1hr 56min